-Significant localized and regional examples can serve to illustrate the broader developmental importance of these services as part of water resources management planning and projects.
-From Mid-May to early October, flows of the Mekong River system become so great that the Mekong delta can no longer support the required volumes, and flows back up the Tonle Sap River and fill the Tonle Sap lake system and surrounding flood plain.
+Flow regulation Sediment transport Flows to marine systems Waste assimilation Storage and release of flood peaks in wetlands; recharge of groundwater Maintenance of river channel, wetland, and estuary form and function; provision of sediment to near-shore environments; replenishment of wetland and floodplain sediment Maintenance of coastal, delta, and mangrove ecosystems; prevention of saline intrusion in coastal and estuarine regions Retention and removal of pollutants and excess nutrients; filtering and absorption of pollutants delta can no longer support the required volumes, and the flows back up the Tonle Sap River and fill the Tonle Sap Lake system and surrounding floodplain.
 As noted above, this inundation supports one of the most productive freshwater fisheries in the world.
-However, this process provides vital regulating services, as the flood waters reverse and flow out of Tonle Sap and into the Mekong Delta as the volume of water flowing down the main Mekong channel declines.
-This crucially permits a second rice crop, and controls saline intrusion into the delta (ILEC, 2005).
+However, this process also provides vital regulating services as the flood waters reverse and flow out of Tonle Sap and into the Mekong Delta as the volume of water flowing down the main Mekong channel declines.
+This crucially permits a second rice crop and controls saline intrusion into the delta (ILEC, 2005).

-Similarly, in the Siphadong area of the Mekong, there is limited year-round agricultural land.
-However, as a consequence of the flow patterns and sediment transport of the river, hundreds of kilometers of river banks and exposed alluvial deposits in the area are used to cultivate extensive seasonal vegetable gardens (Daconto, 2001).
+In the Siphandone area of the Mekong, there is limited yearround agricultural land.
+However, as a consequence of the flow patterns and sediment transport of the river, hundreds of kilometers of riverbanks and exposed alluvial deposits in the area are used to cultivate extensive seasonal vegetable gardens (Daconto, 2001).

 The consequences of the failure of these regulating services can be significant.
-In Pakistan, flows of both freshwater and sediment to the Indus delta have been very significantly impacted over recent decades by upstream irrigation and water infrastructure development.
+In Pakistan, flows of both freshwater and sediment to the Indus River Delta have been very significantly impacted over recent decades by upstream irrigation and water infrastructure development.
 The consequences of these reduced freshwater and sediment flows have been rapid declines in the environment of the delta, including saline intrusion into deltaic land and aquifers, and impacts on delta fisheries and mangroves (World Bank, 2005).
-As this area is how to a very large community, the human and environmental consequences of the loss of these services have been profound.
+As this area is home to a very large community, the human and environmental consequences of the loss of these services have been profound.

-Like the Indus, the on-going management challenges of the Yellow River have been well recorded.
-Among these challenges have been increased flood risk in the lower Yellow River Basin as a result of increased sedimentation, driven by increased sediment erosion in the basin and reduced scouring of sediment due to a reduction in peak flow levels in the river (Giordano, 2004).
-The history of the management of the Yellow River is ancient and complex, and indicates the challenges presented in seeking to maintain key regulating functions in large river basins.
+As with the Indus, the ongoing management challenges of the Yellow River have been well-recorded.
+Among these challenges has been increased flood risk in the lower Yellow River basin as a result of increased sedimentation driven by increased erosion in the basin and reduced scouring due to a reduction in peak flow levels in the river (Giordano, 2004).
+The management of the Yellow River indicates the challenges presented in seeking to maintain key regulating functions in large river basins.

-Freshwater systems also provide important regulating services to estuarine, deltaic and near-shore environments.
+Freshwater systems also provide important regulating services to estuarine, deltaic, and near-shore environments.
 Maintenance of key elements of the flow of freshwater is often important to the maintenance of ecosystems such as mangroves and estuarine fisheries, which in turn provide very significant development benefits.
 For example, the role of healthy mangrove forests in reducing flood risk is being increasingly recognized.
-To provide one instance of the importance of these estuarine systems, some 80% of Tanzania's prawn harvest is currently derived from the Rufiji delta.
+To provide one instance of the importance of these estuarine systems, some 80 percent of Tanzania's prawn harvest is currently derived from the Rufiji River Delta.
 This fishery is of particular economic importance, as it is both lucrative and a major source of foreign exchange.
 Timber from the mangrove forests is an asset of considerable economic significance.
-Over 150,000 people inhabit the Rufiji delta and floodplain, the majority of whom rely on the resources of the wetland ecosystems for their livelihoods (Hirji et. al., 2002).
+Over 150,000 people inhabit the Rufiji delta and floodplain, and the majority of them rely on the resources of the wetland ecosystems for their livelihoods (Hirji et al., 2002).

-Cultural services
+Cultural Services